Estimating treatment effects with competing intercurrent events in randomized controlled trials

-To construct the estimator $\hat{\tau}^{\textup{eif}}$, we need to estimate the following nuisance parameters: the propensity score model $e(X)$, the outcome model $\mu_a(X)$ for $a=0,1$, and the survival functions for treatment-related and treatment-unrelated ICEs $S_a(t\mid X)$ and $G_a(t\mid X)$, respectively, for $t\leq k$ and $a=0,1$.
+To construct the estimator $\hat{\tau}^{\textup{eif}}$, we need to estimate the following nuisance parameters: the propensity score model $e(X)$, the outcome model $\mu_a(X)$ for $a=0,1$, and the survival functions for effect-informative and effect-uninformative IEs $S_a(t\mid X)$ and $G_a(t\mid X)$, respectively, for $t\leq k$ and $a=0,1$.
 Importantly, as shown in Theorem~\ref{thm::double_robustness}, the consistency of $\hat\tau^{\textup{eif}}$ does not require correct specification of all four nuisance parameters.